joshnanjani/Predicting-future-monthly-stock-returns/README.md

 •	Explored the effects of scaling data.
 Found that scaling the predictors decreases the RMSE by 1.2%\
 •	Currently, working more on modeling and exploring other derived variables

-•	Please see the project outline and a detailed list of all derived variables at Project Report and short notes (WIP).docx\
+•	Please see the project outline and a detailed list of all derived variables in Project Report and short notes (WIP).docx\
 •	For code, please see 1.Preparing fundamental data & 2.Monthly stock data